mlflow/mlflow/docs/source/llms/langchain/autologging.rst

 .. note::

     When you enable any optional logging other than tracing, MLflow creates an MLflow Run in the active experiment and logs artifacts there.
-Each inference call logs those artifacts into a separate directory named `artifacts-<session_id>-<idx>`, where `session_id` is randomly generated uuid, and `idx` is the index of the inference call.
+Each inference call logs those artifacts into a separate directory named `artifacts-<session_id>-<idx>`, where `session_id` is a randomly generated uuid, and `idx` is the index of the inference call.

 .. note::
-    MLflow does not support automatic model logging for a chain contains retrievers.
+    MLflow does not support automatic model logging for chains that contain retrievers.
 Saving retrievers requires additional ``loader_fn`` and ``persist_dir`` information for loading the model.
 If you want to log the model with retrievers, please log the model manually.

 Example Code of LangChain Autologging